barbarer/py4e-int/_sources/pictures/writeCode_orig.rst

 .. activecode:: pictures_ac_18
+   :datafile: kitten.jpg
    :nocodelens:

-   Write code that copies the top half of the image ``kitten3.jpg`` to the bottom half.
+   Write code that copies the top half of the image ``kitten.jpg`` to the bottom half.
    ~~~~